tektoncd/catalog/newman/README.md

     }
 ```

-Since it is very unlikely that developers would use Newman without environment variables, the configmap is required to use this task.
+Since it is very unlikely that developers would use Newman without an environment, the configmap is required to use this task.

 ## Inputs